Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 画像

 On the last day, we all had lunch together.
-We were joined by people from Hong Kong and Tibetans born in India.
+We were joined by an activist from Hong Kongand Tibetan man who was born in India.

-We are extremely grateful to the spirits for their support over the past two weeks.
+We are extremely grateful to Yo-Ling for their support over the past two weeks.
 We offer our heartfelt thanks.

 Na mu Myo ho Ren ge Kyo